 He and his wife Patricia, an Episcopal priest, live in New Braunfels.
 He enjoys water activities, working outdoors, and Texas history.

-John T. Sieben, professor, master of science from University of Missouri at Kansas City; master of science from Texas State University; doctorate (Ph.D. in mathematics) from the University of Missouri at Kansas City.
+John T. Sieben holds the rank of professor in the department of Mathematics and Computer Science.
+He has earned a master of science degree from University of Missouri at Kansas City in mathematics, a second master of science from Texas State University in computer science, and a doctorate (Ph.D.) in mathematics from the University of Missouri at Kansas City.

 Dr. Wilson's areas of interest include various aspects of network security and distributed computing.